Deep Brain Stimulation and Cortical Stimulation

 Do I Qualify for Deep Brain Stimulation?

 Deep brain stimulation is an advanced procedure designed to treat neurological conditions that have not responded to traditional therapy.
-To quality for deep brain stimulation, patients must have one of the following three symptoms:
+To qualify for deep brain stimulation, patients with Parkinson’s disease must have one of the following three symptoms:

 - Medically refractory tremor

-Our team of experts can provide a thorough evaluation and can recommend if deep brain stimulation is the best therapy.
+Our team of experts can provide a thorough evaluation and determine whether DBS is the best therapy for you.
 To schedule an evaluation, call 212-241-0050.